Become a Successful Web Designer: Education and Career Roadmap

 In today’s day and age, web-design is a modern necessity and certainly an industry where the amount of work won’t run dry.
 Ecommerce is one of the fastest growing markets in Europe and North America, with thousands of companies relying on web designers to give them both a slick online presence and an easy way for customers to buy their goods.
 If you’re looking to enter the field of web design, the learning curve may be steep at first, but once you’re on the right path, all you have to do is to keep on walking to success.
 There are several important things that any aspiring web designer ought to know.

 With degree inflation on the way, it seems everyone’s got a degree in just about anything, but you don’t always need qualifications to become a successful web designer.
-Companies and clients will be much more interested in your core skills.
+Companies like Globalgraphics, a website design company in Toronto, and clients will be much more interested in your core skills.
 Broadly speaking, core skills in web design include some of the following:

 - User experience (UX)